Exploring the limits of strong membership inference attacks on large language models

-The number of reference models necessary for successful attacks varies across methods---from tens or hundreds for the Likelihood Ratio Attack (LiRA)~\citep{carlini2022membership} and Attack-R~\citep{ye2022enhanced}, to as few as 1 or 2 for the Robust Membership Inference Attack (RMIA)~\citep{zarifzadehlow}.
-(See Appendix~\ref{app:sec:background}.)
+The number of reference models necessary for successful attacks varies across methods---from tens or hundreds for LiRA and Attack-R~\citep{ye2022enhanced}, to as few as $1$ or $2$ for RMIA~\citep{zarifzadehlow}.
 While these attacks have been successfully applied to smaller settings, they are often considered impractical for contemporary language models due to the prohibitive computational cost of training even a single reference LLM.
 As a result, prior work attempts to approximate stronger, reference-model-based attacks in various ways.\looseness=-1

-\custompar{Small-scale, strong, reference-based attacks} \citet{song2019auditing} were the first to train (10) reference models, in order to evaluate privacy in smaller language models (RNNs).
+\custompar{Small-scale, strong, reference-based attacks} The first work to evaluate MIAs in smaller language models (RNNs) trained $10$ references~\citep{song2019auditing}.
 However, insights from such settings do not translate to today's LLMs~\citep{meeus2024sok}, as the training dynamics differ significantly.
-Other work has applied MIAs using only a single reference model for small, pre-trained masked language models~\citep{mireshghallah2022quantifying}, but this approach reduces attack precision, as effective calibration of membership predictions becomes more difficult with fewer reference models.\looseness=-1
+Other work has used a single reference model to attack a small, pre-trained masked language models~\citep{mireshghallah2022quantifying}, but this approach reduces precision, as effective membership inference is difficult with fewer references.\looseness=-1

-\custompar{Larger-scale, weak, reference-free attacks} To avoid the cost of training reference models, weaker attacks consider a range of signals to infer membership, typically leveraging black-box access to the model.
-For example, \citet{yeom2018privacy} use model loss computed on the target example, \citet{carlini2021extracting} use normalized model loss and \texttt{zlib} entropy of the target example, and \citet{mattern2023membership} compare the model loss to the loss achieved for neighboring samples.
-More recent work experiments with token probabilities~\cite{shidetecting, zhang2025mink} and changes in loss based on prompting with different context~\citep{xie2024recall,wang2025recall}.\looseness=-1
+\custompar{Larger-scale, weak, reference-free attacks} To avoid the cost of training reference models, weaker attacks consider a range of observation statistics to infer membership, typically leveraging black-box access to the model. \citet{yeom2018privacy} use model loss, \citet{carlini2021extracting} use normalized model loss and \texttt{zlib} entropy, and \citet{mattern2023membership} compare the model loss to the loss achieved for neighboring samples.
+More recent work experiments with token probabilities~\cite{shidetecting, zhang2025mink} and changes in loss based on prompting with different context~\citep{xie2024recall,wang2025recall}.